Emanuel (band)

-Emanuel was a post-hardcore band from Louisville, Kentucky, United States.
+Emanuel was an American post-hardcore band from Louisville, Kentucky.
 It was formed in 1998 under the lesser-known name Emanuel Nice and appeared on four self-released records, before being signed to Vagrant Records and changing the name in 2004.
 Since then, Emanuel has released a debut album, Soundtrack to a Headrush, and a second album Black Earth Tiger.

 History

 After 14-year-old high school students Matt Breen and Bryan Whiteman met Anthony Brock and Mat Barber (who attended another school, Providence, in Clarksville, Indiana) at Six Flags Kentucky Kingdom, the quartet decided to form the garage band Emanuel Nice in 1998.

 Emanuel Nice recorded a rather inept eight-song EP called Hi-Skool Trivia in December 1998.
 The CD was issued the following year through the German underground record label, Roddog Records, which was run by friends of the band.
 In the following years, while still in high school, Emanuel Nice appeared on two split records—one with New Jersey's already renowned Lanemeyer, another with the German punk band Colourbone—before recording their second EP, Wait, in 2002.
 However, despite much touring and local performances, none of these releases led to even local stardom.

 In 2004, the band's name was shortened to Emanuel, in conjunction with the musical renovation they underwent.
 Even though their line-up only slightly changed throughout the six years from the band's formation, the sound evolved drastically from "poppy and terrible, it's kind of embarrassing", as singer/guitarist Breen put it, to a darker, more mature blend of indie and emo genres.
 With cynical lyrics and aggressive guitar melodies, the band's new sound earned them a recording contract with Vagrant Records, who released their first album, Soundtrack to a Headrush, in March 2005.
 Guitarist Devin Triplett was recruited to take over for Matt Breen in 2005.

-Shortly after the record's release, the Sansa took part in the 2005 Vans Warped Tour.
+Shortly after the record's release, the band took part in the 2005 Vans Warped Tour.

 In March 2006, Emanuel played an arena tour of the US supporting Thirty Seconds to Mars with Aiden and Keating.
 On the tour for their first album, the band also did tours with From Autumn To Ashes, The Bled, My American Heart, Lorene Drive, Moneen, The Audition and others.

 The band spent the summer of 2006 on the Van's Warped Tour once again.
 The band began to play a new song in their setlist, "My Antapex", from the then-forthcoming LP, Black Earth Tiger.

 In January 2007, the band entered the recording studio with producer Terry Date to begin recording Black Earth Tiger.
 The album was released on August 28, 2007.
 The album is notable for once-again featuring a drastic change in sound from the band – from fast and catchy to very dark, spacey, and emotional while still managing to capture the rawness of their previous material.